KundanMooo/Predicting-Survival-Chances-in-the-Titanic-Disaster-/README.md

 # Predicting-Survival-Chances-in-the-Titanic-Disaster-
-Using recursive feature elimination and logistic regression, this project predicts survival chances in the Titanic disaster with 80% accuracy.
+This project utilized recursive feature elimination and logistic regression to predict the likelihood of survival in the Titanic disaster with an accuracy rate of 80%.
+By identifying the most impactful columns, the model was able to make accurate classifications and provide insight into the factors that contributed to survival during this historic event.
+These findings have important implications for understanding patterns of survival in disasters and informing disaster preparedness strategies.